Lumiwealth/lumibot/README.md

 To create an OTO order object, add either a `take_profit_price` or a `stop_loss_price` keyword parameter.
 A `stop_loss_limit_price` can also be specified in case of stop loss exit.

+> Interactive Brokers requires the main or parent order to be a limit order.

 #### OCO (One-Triggers-Other) order